smashgg/developer-portal/docs/examples/recent-sets-by-player.md

 In this example, we will query for recent sets involving a specific player (optionally including a specific opponent player).
-In future iterations, we will add support for filtering sets based on certain values (like whether a set is a DQ/bye or not, whether the participants were verified or not, etc.).
+In future iterations, we will add support for filtering sets based on certain values (like whether a set is a DQ/bye or not, whether the participants were verified or not, etc.) and pagination for these results.

 Please note that currently, results will only include sets where the queried participant (attendee) was verified.
 You can read a deeper explanation of this topic in our